thunderbird/webext-docs/tabs.rst

 executeScript([tabId], details)
 -------------------------------

+*Changed in Thunderbird 77: with the "compose" permission, this now works in the document of email messages during composition.*

 Injects JavaScript code into a page.
 For details, see the `programmatic injection <https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Content_scripts>`_ section of the content scripts doc.

 - [``tabId``] (integer) The ID of the tab in which to run the script; defaults to the active tab of the current window.